eclipse/xacc/docs/source/tutorials.rst

 Case 1: Returning the probability of the |1> state for a single qubit:

 .. code:: python

     fidelity = q.computeMeasurementProbability('1')

 Case 2: Returning the probability of the |1> and |2> state for a single qutrit:

 .. code:: python

     fidelity = q['DensityMatrixDiags'][1]
     leakage = q['DensityMatrixDiags'][2]

-Case 3: Fidelity Calculation using Denisty Matrices
+Case 3: Fidelity Calculation using Density Matrices

 In this case, we can provide a target density matrix for the system (both the real and imaginary part) and calculate the fidelity against that metric.
 Here we outline a fidelity calculation for an X-Gate on a 2-qubit system.

 .. code:: python

     # Expected density matrix: rho = |10><10| for an X gate on the first qubit.
     expectedDmReal = np.array([
         0, 0, 0, 0,